 Ronda with its world famous bridge and to-die-for views should be on everyone’s bucket list.
 This Andalucian mountain pueblo simply lives and breathes history, having been ruled by Celts, Romans, Visigoths, Moors and Catholic Kings.
 In the 18th Century, the infamous bandoleros and other law-breakers practically ran the town.
-It was also the birthplace of modern bullfighting, and later in the 1950s and 60s a favourite hangout of Ernest Hemingway and Orson Wells.
+It was also the birthplace of modern bullfighting, and later in the 1950s and 60s a favourite hangout of Ernest Hemingway and Orson Welles.
 Not surprising Ronda is so romantic!

 Here are a dozen + one reasons why: